FAQFrequently Asked Questions

 - New tanks are brand new propane tanks, costing more than rebuilt or used tanks.
 They have a one-year manufacturer’s warranty.

-- Rebuilt tanks are used pressure vessels that have been thoroughly cleaned, repainted and equipped with new 250 PSI valves, gauge seals, screws and dials.
+- Rebuilt tanks are used pressure vessels that have been shot blasted, repainted and equipped with new 250 PSI valves, gauge seals, screws and dials.
 They are pressure tested and come with domes.
 All new parts come with a one-year manufacturer’s warranty just like a new tank.

 - Used Tanks are as is.
 There is no warranty.
 The older the tank, the cheaper it is.
 Older model, used tanks that use 200 PSI working pressure are priced lower.
 Some are low profile tanks, meaning that the tank is lower to the ground and about two or three feet longer.
 Sometimes, the valves are not mounted on top of the tank.

 - Salvage tanks are as is, there is no warranty.
 These tanks can no longer be used for propane service due to damage or missing data plates.
 They are ideal for smokers, culverts, feeders and other miscellaneous uses.